22 Essential Things to Know Before Visiting the Faroe Islands

 Rentals tend to be around £40 for one day, and about £80 per day for 1 week +.

-If we ever travelled back to the Faroes, we've already agreed that we'd probably rent a Campervan which works out to be about £80-90 per day for a week-long trip in peak season instead - which covers your accommodation and car each day with no hassles!
+If we ever travel back to the Faroes, we've already agreed that we'd probably rent a Campervan which works out to be about £80-90 per day for a week-long trip in peak season instead - which covers your accommodation and car each day with no hassles!

 FOOD

 Food is obviously expensive if you're planning to eat in restaurants each day, but you can absolutely minimise this by buying food at the supermarket for your breakfast and lunches.
-We also had noodles for dinner in our hotel room for a couple of nights to save on money! #Glamlife.
+We also had noodles for dinner in our hotel room for a couple of nights to save money! #Glamlife.

 The prices for food aren't drastically different to prices back in London, but we ended up doing a big shop in Edinburgh and bringing all our snacks etc. over with us on the flight just in case.